Rendering Precision: Building a Digital Quran Mushaf

 Understanding qul.tarteel.ai Data Structure

-The qul.tarteel.ai API provides comprehensive Quran data with mushaf-specific layouts.
+qul.tarteel.ai provides downloadable JSON and SQLite files with comprehensive Quran data and mushaf-specific layouts.
 Here's the core data you'll need:

 1. Structural Data